Skip to content

 Wash the Urad Dal well and soak overnight.

-Drain water the next day, wash once more.
+Drain the water the next day and wash again.
 Add 2 Cloves, Salt, and Turmeric.

-Pressure cook with water 2 inches above the Dal, till Dal, is almost done.
+Pressure cook with water 2 inches above the Dal, till the Dal is almost done.

 Bhuna Masala